lesandie/md-cv/README.md

 I contribute to the product by doing some PRs to fix some issues detected working with the clients and helped with the content of some blog posts about ClickHouse.

-The main tooling I use is SQL, Python, Tinybird API and CLI and ClickHouse, with Google Cloud and Ansible for deployments
+The main tooling I use is SQL, Python, Tinybird API & CLI, ClickHouse, Google Cloud and Ansible for deployments.

 **Jan2002–Feb.2021 | Engineer/Analyst, Galicia Supercomputing Center (CESGA)**